THE WISDOM OF KNOWING YOU DON’T KNOW

 • What routes are available from here?

-• Do I need to reroute?
-Slow down?
-Proceed with confidence?
+• Do I need to reroute, slow down, or proceed with confidence?

-Notice what these questions do.
-They do not demand a prediction.
-They do not ask for a verdict.
-They invite you into discernment.
+These questions do not seek a prediction or a verdict.
+They invite discernment.

-This is the spirit in which I want you to learn Tarot: not as fortune-telling, not as a loophole around responsibility, but as a way of seeing what is already true—and responding with greater freedom.
-If you like imagery, you can think of Tarot here as a kind of spiritual GPS: not driving for you, but helping you orient.
+This is the spirit in which I want you to learn Tarot: not as an infallible forecast, and not as a loophole around responsibility, but as a way of seeing what is already true—and responding with greater freedom.
+If you like imagery, think of Tarot as a kind of spiritual GPS: not driving for you, but helping you orient.

 In asking your questions, you are in good company.
 The Fool can sympathize.

-If you have a deck nearby, pull The Fool and look closely.
-If you don’t have a deck yet, picture the classic image: a traveler at the edge of a cliff, head lifted toward the sky, a small dog at his heels, a pack on a staff, distant peaks, bright air, a white rose.
+If you have a deck nearby, pull the Fool and look closely.
+If you don’t have a deck yet, picture the classic image: a traveler at the edge of a cliff, head lifted toward the sky, a small dog at their heels, a pack on a staff, distant peaks, bright air, a white rose.

-Of all seventy-eight Tarot cards, The Fool is unique.
+Of the seventy-eight Tarot cards, the Fool is unique.
 Seventy-seven cards belong to a numbered sequence or a courtly rank.
-But The Fool is numbered zero—a paradoxical beginning.
+But the Fool is numbered zero—a paradoxical beginning.

 Zero suggests mystery.
 Zero suggests openness.
 Zero suggests that you could be anywhere and nowhere at once: at the beginning of something, or in the middle of something, or at a threshold you didn’t plan to reach.